ChasePoin/CS325_Project1/README.md

 7. Make sure your terminal in VSC is in the folder with your text file.

-8. Uncomment the main by highlighting it and pressing ctrl + /.
+8. Run interface.py.

 9. Type the name of the file containing your URLs.

-10. Run the program.
-Your newly output files should appear in the same folder.
+10. Your newly output files containg the article data should appear in the same folder.